discord/access/README.md

 ## Production Setup

-Create a `.env-production` file in the repo root with the following variables
+Create a `.env.production` file in the repo root with the following variables

 ```
 OKTA_DOMAIN=<YOUR_OKTA_DOMAIN> # For example, "mydomain.okta.com"